osemeke/dotnet6-MongoDB-Microservices/README.md

 # dotnet6-MongoDB-Microservices
-Sample implementation of microservice with MongoDB database and Redis Caching
+Sample implementation of microservice with MongoDB database, Ocelot API gateway and a simple Redis Caching at the reporting service

 ## Ocelot API Gateway Implementation